moead-framework/documentation/docs/documentation.rst

 Polynomial mutation                       :class:`moead_framework.core.genetic_operator.numerical.polynomial_mutation`                  /
 ========================================= ============================================================================================= ======================================================================================

-It is represented in the framework by a class with two methods :
+It is represented in the framework by a class with two methods:

 .. code-block:: python